dhandeeswaran2005/EXPERIMENT-01-INTERFACTING-DIGITAL-OUTPUT-WITH-EDGE-DEVICE----RASPBERRYPI-4/README.md

 ## Working Principle:
+Experiment 1A

-The LED is connected to one of the GPIO pins of the Pico.
+The LED is connected to one of the GPIO pins of the Raspberry Pi 4.
-The MicroPython script sets the GPIO pin HIGH to turn the LED ON and LOW to turn it OFF.
+The Python script sets the GPIO pin HIGH to turn the LED ON and LOW to turn it OFF.
 CIRCUIT DIAGRAM
 Connect the anode (longer leg) of the LED to GP15 via a 330Ω resistor.
 Connect the cathode (shorter leg) of the LED to GND (ground).

+Experiment 1B
+The LED is connected to one of the GPIO pins of the Raspberry Pi 4.
+The IR sensor is connected one of the GPIO pins in Raspberry Pi 4.
+The Python script sets the GPIO pin HIGH to turn the LED ON and LOW to turn it OFF based on the IR sensor.
+CIRCUIT DIAGRAM
+Connect the anode (longer leg) of the LED to any one GPIO via a 330Ω resistor.
+Connect the cathode (shorter leg) of the LED to GND (ground).
+Connect the IR sensor Vcc to any +5V.
+Connect the IR sensor GND to any GND.
+Connect the IR sensor OUT to any one GPIO.

-## PROGRAM (MicroPython)
+## PROGRAM (Python)
 ```